 Probable production of both palay and corn crops for July - December 2017 may rise to

 Palay and corn outputs for calendar year 2017 may accelerate to

 9.06 percent and 11.08 percent, respectively, compared with 2016 levels.

 The April - June 2017 palay production at

 4.15 million MT grew by 11.72 percent from the 2016 output of 3.73 million MT.
 Harvest area stretched to 947 thousand hectares from previous year’s record of 848 thousand hectares.
 However, yield per hectare stabilized at 4.38 MT from the previous year’s level (Table 1.1).

 - Boosts in production registered across regions except Central Luzon, CALABARZON and Eastern Visayas.

 - Increments in output were noted in Cagayan Valley

 (2.57 percent),MIMAROPA (1.14 percent),Western Visayas (1.00 percent),Northern Mindanao (0.99 percent),SOCCSKSARGEN (2.81 percent)and ARMM (1.04 percent).

-- Increases in harvest area and yield were attributed to sufficient water and the availability of certified seeds during planting period.
+- Increase in harvest area was attributed to adequate water and availability of high yielding varieties (HVY) seeds and fertilizer support from DA and LGUs during the cropping period.